AdobeDocs/experience-manager-learn.en/help/assets/metadata/cascade-metadata-feature-video-use.md

 There are three dynamic rule sets that can be enabled for a given metadata field:

-1. **Requirement** - a field can dynamically be marked as required based on the value of another dropdown field.
+1. **Requirement** : a field can dynamically be marked as required to be based on the value of another dropdown field.

-2. **Visibility** - fields can always be visible or only visible based on the value of another dropdown field.
+2. **Visibility** : fields can always be visible or only visible based on the value of another dropdown field.

-3. **Choices** - (only applicable to dropdown fields) filter the choices shown to the user based on the currently selected value of another dropdown field.
+3. **Choices** : (only applicable to dropdown fields) filter the choices shown to the user based on the currently selected value of another dropdown field.

 >[!NOTE]
 >